Practice Area

 “Negligent Homicide” Is Not the Term in Wisconsin

 In common conversation, people describe a death caused by carelessness as “negligent homicide” or “involuntary manslaughter.”
 Wisconsin uses neither term.
-The functional equivalent in this state is first-degree reckless homicide under Wis.
-Stat. § 940.02.
+The functional equivalent in this state is first-degree reckless homicide under § 940.02.
 It covers killings caused by recklessness that shows utter disregard for human life, drug-delivery deaths, certain shooting-into-a-crowd cases, and many vehicular fatalities outside the OWI statute.

 The law at a glance

-Wis.
-Stat. § 940.02 makes first-degree reckless homicide a Class B felony: up to 60 years of bifurcated confinement and extended supervision per § 939.50.
+§ 940.02 makes first-degree reckless homicide a Class B felony: up to 60 years of bifurcated confinement and extended supervision per § 939.50.
 A subcategory, drug-delivery reckless homicide under § 940.02(2), elevates the charge when the State proves the defendant delivered a controlled substance that caused the death.

 What the State Must Prove